tonyfischetti/vix/README.md

 In the "doc" directory, I have
  - instructions on how to build vim from source on OS X (OS X ships with an old version)
- - instructions on how to build MacVim from source (with Mavericks patch)
+ - instructions on how to build MacVim from source
- - a .pages and PDF of a personal Vim cheatsheet containing an overview of my custom mappings ( I print it out and put it behind my monitor :) )
+ - a .pages and PDF of a personal Vim cheatsheet containing an overview of my custom mappings ( I print it out and put it behind my monitor :) ) (NOTE: THIS IS OUT OF DATE)
  - There are fonts optimized for the airline plugin in the "goodies" folder.
-The vim rcs demand these fonts in a lot of cases, but will fall back on defaults until the fonts are installed
+The vimrcs demand these fonts in a lot of cases, but will fall back on defaults until the fonts are installed